-This is a long post… if you don’t wanna pile drive face first into a wall of text, don’t click the MORE link below… seriously… you’ve been warned.
+This is a long post… if you don’t wanna pile drive face first into a wall of text, don’t continue… seriously… you’ve been warned.

 There are a lot of people in the world who believe that every creature on the planet is sacred.
 They believe that each creature has an inherent value and as such, it should be protected from evil.
 This idea is beautiful in a way that I can’t argue against.
 No creature should suffer torture in the guise of entertainment for humans, but that doesn’t mean I believe animals should all be protected from “harm.”

 The problem is that there are also people in this world who believe that anything that befalls our non-human brethren is evil.
 They tend to believe that all animals should be protected, even at the cost of human existence.
 These are the “all or nothing” types who rail against the idea that human need trumps an animal’s right to exist.